Skip to content

 return queryset.filter(search_vector=SearchQuery(value))

-⚠️ CRITICAL: When custom methods return QuerySet instead of Q objects, the FilterSet operator is NOT applied.
+When custom methods return QuerySet instead of Q objects, the FilterSet's operator setting is not applied to that filter.

 class ProductFilterSet(FilterSet):